 It is not apparent whether the proposal will expand and diversify the economy.

 Goal 10: Regarding Ames' cultural heritage.

-The City Council may consider whether Ada Hayden Park is a cultural asset as envisioned by this Goal of the LUPP and, if so, what the impacts of this development may have.
-Impacts can include the viewshed from the lake, looking northward towards the proposed residential development as well as impacts of on-site sanitary systems in the watershed.
+The Commission should consider whether Ada Hayden Park is a cultural asset as envisioned by this Goal of the LUPP and, if so, what the impacts of this development may have.